Introduction

 We assume you’ve created an account already, but if not, sign up here.
 If your team has an account, an admin can invite you from the users page in admin settings.

-Understand organizations and workspaces
+Understand accounts and projects

-Learn more about workspaces.
+Learn more about projects.

 Understand environments, traffic types, and API keys